npatel221/Quality_Prediction_ML/README.md

 # Quality Predictions in a Mining Process
 ### Disclaimer
-This project was conduct for University of Toronto - School of Continuing Studies (SCS) as part of the Machine Learning 3253 Course.
+This project was conduct for University of Toronto - School of Continuing Studies (SCE) as part of the Machine Learning 3253 Course.
 The dataset used for this project was retrieved from https://www.kaggle.com/edumagalhaes/quality-prediction-in-a-mining-process

 Submitted By:
  - Adam Gregg